micartey/yawen/README.md

 ## :books: Introduction

 yawen loads GitHub releases into the Java runtime.
-With the use of yawen you can keep your applcation always up-to-date **without any changes** on the users computer.
+With the use of yawen you can keep your application always up-to-date **without any changes** to the end user.

 ### How does it work?